 The manual suggests that you rest the product for 30 minutes after using for 20 minutes.
 To be fair, I’ve never used it that long at once because of how deep it gets, and quick.
 There’s no build up like there is with my dearly beloved massage therapist.

 Naipo Shiatsu Back and Neck Massager Price

-The Naipo Shiatsu Back and Neck massager has an original RRP of $89.99, but it’s currently on sale for $47.99 over at Amazon.
+The Naipo Shiatsu Back and Neck Massager has an original RRP of $69.99, but it’s currently on sale for $49.99 over at Amazon with the combined 15% off coupon and the promo code PEBGQQ3D.
 This is cheaper than going to a massage parlour for an hour.
 One big difference though – you don’t have to pay for the massage device every time you and your bits need some love.